Short Courses at Tizard

 We are now using these sessions to showcase our work to prospective students both Undergraduates and Postgraduates, all of whom are very welcome to attend any or all of these days.
 These also give you the opportunity to speak to some of our lecturers and current students.
 If you would like to look around the University and more importantly the Tizard Centre, this can be arranged on any of these days following on from the mornings' session.
 To book places email: J.Ruffels@kent.ac.uk

-Our sessions in 2016 proved very popular and were well attended.
-We are planning to run sessions on the topics of Hate Crime, Women in Autism and Debriefing in Spring 2017.
+Our sessions in 2017 proved very popular and were particularly well attended.
+We are planning to run two sessions in Spring 2018.

-Wednesday 26 April 2017 - Dr Fiona Gullon-Scott, "Autism Spectrum: The Hidden Populations" The session will explore some of the emerging research and interest in frequently missed or misdiagnosed populations on the autism spectrum, specifically girls and women, and older adults.
-We will look at differences in presentations, and whether traditional diagnostic approaches are set up to miss these cases.
-We will also explore our growing understanding about specific issues in these populations, and look at what we still need to know in future research.
+Dr Fiona Gullon-Scott, "Autism Spectrum: The Hidden Populations" The session explored some of the emerging research and interest in frequently missed or misdiagnosed populations on the autism spectrum, specifically girls and women, and older adults.
+It looked at the differences in presentations, and whether traditional diagnostic approaches are set up to miss these cases.

 Working with people with learning disabilities is a great job, although it can be challenging and demanding.
 Working with people with learning disabilities who present challenging behaviour - the rewards can be high but the challenges can be greater.
 In order to help staff rise to the challenge, it is vital that services attend to the emotional/psychological welfare of their staff.
-This presentation will explore what we know about this area, including trying to learn from other arenas such as the emergency services and overseas voluntary aid agencies and how this contrasts with some of the confusing and contradictory advice currently around.
-We will then attempt to establish what good practice might look like.
+This presentation explored what we know about this area, including trying to learn from other arenas such as the emergency services and overseas voluntary aid agencies and how this contrasts with some of the confusing and contradictory advice currently around.

 Living in the community brings with it the possibilities of social inclusion and a better quality of life; however both research and tragic cases reported in the media, such as those of Steven Hoskins and Fiona Pilkington have shown that some people with a learning disability or an autistic spectrum diagnosis are living in fear or are victims of targeted harassment and unlawful behaviour.
 Sometimes these incidents amount to Hate Crime, but individuals, their family and another carers may not know that the ‘bad things’ that are happening are a matter for the police, many adjusting the patterns of their own lives in order to cope with repeated victimisation.